 Who will care for my child?

-Nursery classes are led by a combination of weekly staff and monthly volunteers.
+Nursery classes are led by a combination of weekly staff and volunteers.
 Because we want to provide the best care for your child, we closely monitor the adult-child ratio in each classroom.
-Should a classroom go over the appropriate ratio, the supervisor or greeter will ask parents to volunteer.
+Should a classroom go over the appropriate ratio, the area supervisor or receptionist will ask parents to volunteer.
 On occasion, a classroom may be closed.

-Staff and volunteers are required to complete an application process, which includes a personal interview and background check.
-We hold comprehensive teacher trainings to 1) ensure our volunteers understand and follow our policies and 2) enable them to nurture our children.
+Staff and volunteers are required to complete an application process, which includes mandatory trainings and background check.
+We hold comprehensive trainings to 1) ensure our volunteers understand and follow our policies and 2) enable them to nurture our children.

-In the event that there are last minute volunteers who have not been screened, they will be approved by the supervisor or greeter and placed with a volunteer or staff member who has had a background check.
+In the event that there are last-minute volunteers who have not been screened, they will be approved by the area supervisor and placed with a volunteer or staff member who has been background checked.

 What if my child has separation anxiety?

-Some children have a difficult time initially separating from their parents, but we hope you’ll find encouragement knowing that this natural developmental phase is brief.
-Our nursery workers are compassionate and are willing to help your child overcome their anxiety.
+Some children have a difficult time initially separating from their parents, but we hope you will find encouragement knowing that this natural developmental phase is brief.
+Our nursery workers are compassionate and are willing to help your child overcome his/her anxiety.

 We allow parents to stay with their child for no more than three weeks.
 During this period, you will become familiar with how our nursery is organized and run.
 If separation anxiety continues past this point, we will work with you to begin our graduated system of separation, which has helped children ranging from infancy to preschool.
 Parents follow a pattern of gradually increasing the separation time from their kids.
 Our graduated approach to separation includes: